Hire a Dedicated Software Development Team in 2023: Pros and Cons of this Approach, and Practical Advice

 Another good thing about such a software development team is that you can manage and alter the hired staff according to your needs.
 The same applies to the workflow and scope.

 Once again, you don't have to invest any resources in the recruitment process.
 If you'll need more specialists at some point or would like to adjust the composition of the team, your provider can make it happen.
 If a shift in your project's scope, vision, or timeline occurs, the dedicated team will adapt to the changes.

 4. Access to Global Talent

 Hiring locally to build your team may turn out to be more expensive and challenging than finding a ready-assembled outsource development team.
-Considering the talent pool beyond your geographical borders gives the chance to obtain an experienced workforce without the worries about time zones or language barriers.
+Considering the talent pool beyond your geographical borders gives the chance to obtain an experienced workforce like an outsourced CTO or senior developer without the worries about time zones or language barriers.